davidje13/lean-qr/README.md

 # Lean QR

-Minimal library for generating QR codes in the browser and server-side.
+Minimal library for generating QR Codes in the browser and server-side.

 Optimised for code size while maintaining decent performance.
-Less than 10kB uncompressed (less than 4kB compressed).
+Less than 10kB uncompressed (~4kB compressed).

 You can see it in action at <https://qr.davidje13.com/>